 Myth 2: Global mobility is about assigning employees from the home country

-Actually, it’s becoming more common for companies to employ local workers internationally.
+It’s becoming more common for companies to employ local workers internationally.

 This method is also useful for setting up remote teams of skilled workers across multiple countries.